Surviving the Crash after your Crush

-I've been 'lucky in love' ~or perhaps just very discerning.
-All of my significant, lengthy relationships have been harmonious and loving.
+I've been 'lucky in love' ~or perhaps I was just very careful and discerning.
+All my significant, lengthy relationships have been harmonious and loving.
 These were the right men at the right time, and we enjoyed mutual admiration and respect.
-Whenever I met with someone who felt a bit 'off' to me, I declined a second date.
+Whenever I met someone who felt a bit 'off' to me, I declined a second date.
 I'm sure that trusting my instincts saved me from a lot of heartache.
-Let this literature serve as a guide, that can help you learn to honor and material attempts to explore and expose borderline
+Let this literature serve as a guide, that can help you learn to material attempts to explore and expose borderline